Casehero

 Executive Summary – Valuing Wal-Mart 2010

 This means Wal-Mart’s stock price is supposed to be $89.34 instead.
 Therefore, the stock is actually undervalued.
-This leads us to the ‘BUY’ suggestion with the target price of $89.34 along with an upside of 67%.
+This leads us to the ‘BUY’ suggestion with a target price of $89.34, along with an upside of 67%.

-The reason we choose three-stage DDM is, first, the firm continuously pays a dividend.
-Second, the data given is enough to cover the estimation which allows a more precise valuation.
+The reason we chose three-stage DDM is.
+First, the firm continuously pays a dividend.
+Second, the data given is enough to cover the estimation, which allows a more precise valuation.
 Third, separating dividends into three stages can lead to more punctual prediction than one or two-stage DDM.
 However, Wal-Mart has been increasing its dividend.

 According to Informational Signaling Theory, paying more dividends also signals the manager’s confidence in cash flows.
-Furthermore, according to the Agency Cost Model, increasing dividend also signals that manager tends not to hoard excess cash (which helps to avoid agency problem).
+Furthermore, according to the Agency Cost Model, increasing dividends also signals that the manager tends not to hoard excess cash (which helps to avoid agency problems).
 These are also the reasons why clients should take the BUY position.

 Introduction